-While general information on breast cancer shows up in mainstream media all the time, it’s pretty rare that genetic testing and the breast cancer gene BRCA are discussed.
+While general information on breast cancer shows up in mainstream media all the time, it’s pretty rare that genetic testing and the breast cancer A sequence in the DNA which can be passed down from parent to child.
+Genes helps determine physical and functional traits for the body.
+BRCA are discussed.
 That’s why we were excited when we heard that the reality show Keeping Up With The Kardashians dedicated a whole episode to it last year.

 While we love Kim’s desire to help her daughters get the facts so better early detection and cancer prevention strategies can be used, the process left a bit to be desired on the medical end.
 How could have the testing been improved?
 Here’s what we think should have happened instead.